 Water, water, waaater, WATER.
-This is a frequent thought during tourism in Egypt — except in Winter, which is high season there.
+This is a frequent thought during tourism in Egypt — except in the high season of Winter.

 What is it?

 Thermal water differs from the tap water or mineral water we drink daily.

-When talking about thermal water, we refer to a naturally hot water source.
-The water rising from within the Earth’s crust produces heat, and heated water can hold more dissolved solids than cold water.
+The thermal water comes from a natural hot water source.
+The water rising from the Earth’s crust produces heat, and heated water can hold more dissolved solids than cold water.
 Therefore, hot springs have higher mineral content.
-Here we find all the claimed benefits.
-Its use for therapeutic and aesthetic purposes reaches antiquity.
-Even today, places rich in this water attract tourists who seek health treatments or simple relaxation.
+Here we find all the claimed benefits for therapeutic and aesthetic purposes.

 Oh, I don’t know, Damas, I’m not yet convinced.
-Maybe it’s easier and cheaper to buy a small bottle of mineral water in Egypt to cool my skin on hot days, or use just tap water!
+Maybe it would be easier and cheaper to buy a small bottle of mineral water in Egypt to cool my skin on hot days, or use just tap water!

-If there weren’t so many differences, do you think I’d insist on thermal water, making you spend for nothing?
+If there weren’t so many differences, do you think I would insist on thermal water, making you spend for nothing?
 There’s no hidden interest here.
 I don’t use promotional links for this product. 😉

-Because of this blog and my travel agency focused in Egypt, I recommend thermal water to many people, and all of them — men and women — thank me later.
+Because of this blog and my travel agency focused on Egypt, I recommend thermal water to many people, and all of them — men and women — thank me later.
 Before my suggestion, most people had never heard of this water.

 Thermal water in Egypt

 The heat in Egypt can be overwhelming.
-To make matters worse, many visits happen in wide open areas, and even in deserts.
-You, a visitor, are not used to the weather.
-So, you are more likely to be uncomfortable or ill.
+Many visits happen in wide-open areas and even in deserts, to make matters worse.
+You, not used to the weather, are more likely to be uncomfortable or ill.
 I call your attention particularly to children and the elderly.